Architecture Overview

 The HTTP API layer (pkg/api/rest) exposes all functionality over HTTP:

-- Management: Fields catalog, saved queries, alerts, dashboards, materialized views, configuration.
+- Management: Fields catalog, saved queries, materialized views, configuration.

 See REST API Overview for endpoint documentation.